mwoolweaver/python-retweet-bot/README.md

 Compatibility
 -------------

-Compatible with Python 3.x, tested on Python 3.6.
+Compatible with Python 3.7 && tweepy 3.7